GoogleCloudPlatform/cluster-toolkit/README.md

 ./ghpc create examples/hpc-cluster-small.yaml
 ```

-Or you can specify the variables with `./ghpc create --vars` which supports comma-separated list of name=value variables to override YAML configuration like below:
+Or you can specify the variables with `./ghpc create --vars` which supports comma-separated list of name=value variables to override YAML configuration like below.
+This feature only supports variables of string type.

 ```shell
 ./ghpc create examples/hpc-cluster-small.yaml --vars "project_id=${GOOGLE_CLOUD_PROJECT}"